 How do we know which approaches work best?

-Over the years, Sharon and Phil have seen first hand the increase in engagement of the kids in their classes and those they work with.
+Over the years, Sharon has seen first hand the increase in engagement of the kids in their classes and those they work with.
 When students own their own learning, they are more engaged.

-Sharon and Phil talk about the three selves – self-motivated, self-regulated, self-directed.
+Sharon talks about the three selves – self-motivated, self-regulated, self-directed.

 This is just a broad start!